AlyssaRoseDev/stele/README.md

 # Stele
-A Stele is a Single Writer, Many Reader append-only concurrent data structure that trades active memory footprint for avoiding any copies of data after allocation
+Stele is a Single Writer, Many Reader append-only concurrent data structure with support for no_std and the Allocator API

+## How does it work?

+Stele is, in essence, an array of exponentially larger arrays, where the nth element of the outer array holds 2<sup>n</sup> elements.